Introduction: What is 340B?

 Covered entities often choose contract pharmacies to dispense 340B drugs to patients for a number of reasons.
 Many hospitals, for instance, prefer their on-campus retail pharmacies to be operated independently.
 Some hospitals reach contract pharmacy agreements with multiple pharmacies in their communities, offering their patients more convenience, access and options when filling prescriptions written by their providers.

-What Are 340B Program Requirements?
+What Are The Requirements For 340B Programs?

 Covered entities must meet the following ongoing requirements: